 Edith Head, the wardrobe supervisor for the film, had prepared sheets of drawings on which she and Audrey could sketch the dresses together.
 And the result was just astonishing.

 Halston Heritage collection, Chanel, Manolo Blahnik shoes, Vera Wang, MYKITA and Holly Fulton are all brands that we find on the two movies.
-We shall not forget about the wedding dresses and the astonishing colorful outfits for the Moroccan set.
+And we should not forget about the wedding dresses and the astonishing colorful outfits for the Moroccan set.

 Sandy Powell won the Oscar for best costumes for this movie, where lavish and precious dresses followed Gwyneth Paltrow and Judy Dench for their Oscars for the movie.

-The movie celebrated his 10th anniversary last year and all magazine celebrated it with the rediscover of all the best and unforgettable dresses worn by Meryl Streep, Anne Hathaway and Emily Blunt.
+The movie celebrated its 10th-anniversary in 2016 and all magazines celebrated it with the rediscovery of all the best and unforgettable dresses worn by Meryl Streep, Anne Hathaway and Emily Blunt.
 What a movie!

 Lauren Bacall, Betty Grable and Marylin Monroe, these three names alone would be sufficient to understand why you find this movie in the list, plus the work of costume designer William Travilla and it’s a given.